-- Week 1 Wednesday deadline for registration with Language Centre for foreign language option. - Week 4 Friday deadline for submission of application for the Supplementary Subject.
+- Week 1 Wednesday deadline for registration with Language Centre for foreign language course. - Week 4 Friday deadline for submission of application for the Supplementary Subject or Foreign Language Option.

-Week 9 (week following the end of) Monday Noon deadline for submission of Business Plan (3 copies) to the Chair of Examiners in the Honour School of Materials Science, c/o Examination Schools, High Street, Oxford.
+Week 9 (week following the end of term) Monday Noon deadline for submission of Business Plan (3 copies) to the Chair of Examiners in the Honour School of Materials Science, c/o Examination Schools, High Street, Oxford.